Greater redhorse: Reproduction and life cycle

 Spawning for the greater redhorse begins in May or June.
 Before they are able to build their gravel and sand nests, they locate an area in moderately fast waters.
 Once male territories are established, the females will visit two males at a time and begin their spawning process.
 The two males will surround the female and perform a shaking motion releasing both the sperm and eggs from said gendered fish.
 Upon burial of the eggs, the parents leave with no further parental care provided.
 Following fertilization, the greater redhorse eggs will hatch six to eight days at a mean temperature of 19 °C. Growth rates of this species are controversial among various areas they inhabit.
+The greater redhorse takes several years to reach sexual maturity and frequently attain ages more than 20 years, making them one of the longer-lived redhorse species.

 Relationship with humans

-Overall, the greater redhorse is being threatened in many of the northern states it calls home.
-In general, it is not a popular sporting fish.
-However, the greater redhorse's status as a prey species is unknown.
+Overall, the greater redhorse is being threatened across its range.
+Although once not a popular sporting fish, this long-lived and late-maturing species is now subject to unregulated bowfishing, where tons of fish are shot for sport with no use of the fish afterwards and hauls exceed that of the commercial harvest by 200 times.
+Thus, the greater redhorse is in dire need of conservation and management, especially with respect to wanton waste of bowfishing.
+The greater redhorse's status as a prey species is integral to the ecosystems to which they are native.
 Because this species is impacted greatly by pollutants, their endangered status may come from a decreased conscientiousness of where wastes are disposed of.
 The IGFA world record for the species stands at 12lb 7oz caught from the Sauk River near Melrose, Minnesota in 2005.
+The greater redhorse is also being increasingly pursued by rod-and-line anglers of the 21st century.